How Much Does a Retaining Wall Cost?

 To get a brief idea of your soil costs, refer to our soil delivery task estimator.

 Some homeowners install steps for their retaining walls.
-Whether it’s a safety precaution or not, this project will require more materials and time and as such, raise your total retaining wall price.
+Whether it’s a safety precaution or not, this project will require more materials and time and will raise your total retaining wall price.

 Retaining walls can be placed all over the front or backyard, however, the easier it is to access, the cheaper your project will be.
 Stone blocks and bags of soil are heavy.
 If a mason can drive the stones and bags to the exact location, the total installation time drastically reduces.
 If not, the job gets that much more difficult, increasing your total stone, brick, wood or concrete wall cost.